 She was born in Sussex in 1958 and grew up in London, where she spent 22 years before moving to Kent for five years, completing her residential circle by returning to her native county in 1992.

-She has a BSc Honours degree in the Social Science and Social History.
+She has a BSc Honours degree in the Social Sciences (majoring in psychology) and Social History.

 She has written four books on women's history; wrote and designed the websites

 Women of Hastings and St Leonards